frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

 spark-shell case.
 Then, you can run the paragraph.

-If it does not work, please make sure that environment variables are properly set by x86env.sh or veenv.sh *before* starting the zeppelin daemon.
+If it does not work, please make sure that environment variables are properly set by `x86env.sh` or `veenv.sh` *before* starting the zeppelin daemon.

 The frovedis server will be terminated when the interpreter exits.
 If it is not terminated because of abnormal termination, please kill the server manually by calling command like `pkill mpi`.
+In the case of VE, you can check if the server is running or not by `/opt/nec/ve/bin/ps -elf`, for example (or `$ VE_NODE_NUMBER=0 /opt/nec/ve/bin/top`, where you can change the VE node number by the environment variable).

 # 4. Machine learning algorithms